MKWorldWide/Serafina/@memories.md

 [2024-06-14] Development: Initiated project evaluation for Shopify migration.
 Analyzed the current GameDin application built with React, Vite, and AWS Amplify to determine the best approach for converting it to a Shopify application.
 Key considerations include understanding Shopify's architecture, application requirements, and developing a migration strategy that preserves existing features while optimizing for the Shopify ecosystem.

+[v3.2.0] Development: Successfully completed major codebase refactoring and integration work including consolidating duplicate App components (App.jsx and App.tsx) into a unified TypeScript App.tsx with comprehensive error handling, lazy loading, and accessibility features.
+Converted critical components (ErrorBoundary, LoadingSpinner, useToast, useNavigationStructure) from JavaScript to TypeScript with proper interfaces and enhanced functionality.
+Implemented proper TypeScript standardization across core components, added comprehensive inline documentation following documentation standards, and removed duplicate files to maintain clean project structure.
+Enhanced ErrorBoundary with better error reporting capabilities and LoadingSpinner with customizable sizes and accessibility features.
+Updated scratchpad to reflect new Phase 7 focusing on codebase refactoring and integration with 95% confidence level.

 # PROJECT STATUS SUMMARY

 ## ✅ COMPLETED